fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

   Afterward, the database should be up and running, and you should be able to connect to it.

 > [!NOTE]
-> By default, new Postgres installations only have a default `postgres` database.
-The development environment file specifies that the database name is `sugaming`.
+> By default, new PostgreSQL server installations only have a single, default database, called `postgres`.
+The development environment file - `.env` specifies that the database name is `sugaming`.
 Make sure to either create an empty database with the name `sugaming` or modify the `DATABASE_URL` and `DATABASE_DIRECT_URL` variable values to have `postgres` as the database name.
 >
-> You can use the bundled `pgAdmin 4` or any compatible other database management tool (such as `DBeaver`) to create new or manage existing databases.
+> You can use the bundled `pgAdmin4` or any compatible other database management tool (such as `DBeaver`) to create new or manage existing databases.

 5. **Start project applications locally.**